Good Bad Ugly: Plot

 AK holds Zakaba at gunpoint to use his influence to invite all the gangsters to a party; however, this turns out to be a trap to lure Johnny and Jammy, as the gangsters get killed, including Zakaba.
 As AK continues his investigation, the twins learn more about AK's past from Bhai.
-They discover that he had fought alongside the Korean gangsters like Dong Lee, had been in New York with John Wick, and had co-planned the infamous Money Heist while in prison with The Professor.
+They discover that he had fought alongside the Korean gangsters like Dong Lee, had been in New York with John Wick, had co-planned the infamous Money Heist while in prison with The Professor and ruled Malaysia as a crime boss in the past.

 Meanwhile, the twins make matters worse by implicating Vihaan in Nithya's death, complicating the case further.
 AK learns another startling discovery— Nithya faked her death, is actually Jammy's girlfriend, who had been part of his plan by pretending to love Vihaan and faking the shooting incident.
 AK catches Jammy and Nithya and holds them hostage.
 Johnny toys with AK by setting up gangsters to kill Ramya and Vihaan.
 Priya, AK's ex-girlfriend-turned-aide, saves Ramya, while Tyson, Jaeger and one of the convicts from the Mumbai prison save Vihaan.
 Johnny, Jammy, and Nithya escape, but the twins decide to kill Nithya as her death would strengthen the case against Vihaan.
 Hence, despite her pleas, they kill Nithya, and injure Ramya during a chase.

 AK visits Ramya at the hospital, who feels remorseful for misjudging AK and her being the cause of Vihaan's incarceration all along, and asks AK to finish the twins.
 AK confronts Johnny and Jammy and overpowers them in a fight.
 Johnny and Jammy are sentenced to prison for their crimes, while the court acquits Vihaan, and he reunites with his father for the first time, and the family share a happy reunion.

 Six months later, while being transported to prison, Johnny and Jammy escape en route, but AK arrives with a gun in his hand and kills them.